15 Military Friendly Colleges in Nebraska

 6001 Dodge St | Omaha, NE 68182

-University of Nebraska at Omaha (UNO) ranks among the top colleges for veterans, active duty members, and their families.
-The school’s Military and Veteran Services office provides a military community on campus.
-And, the UNO Military and Veteran Services space offers many perks.
-These include a computer lounge, quiet study area, student lounge, and coffee bar.
-Plus, the space has tutoring services and a visiting VA social worker.
+The University of Nebraska at Omaha (UNO) stands out among top colleges catering to veterans, active duty members, and their families.
+Its Military and Veteran Services office fosters a robust military community on campus.
+Additionally, the dedicated space for Military and Veteran Services at UNO provides various amenities like a computer lounge, quiet study area, student lounge, and a coffee bar.
+It also houses tutoring services and hosts visits from a VA social worker.

 Average Post 9/11 GI Bill Benefits Awarded